arundevops16/document/README.md

 - Ansible

--

-###Ansible playbooks:
+### Ansible playbooks:

-Playbooks are the files where Ansible code is written.
-Playbooks are written in YAML format.
-Playbooks are one of the core features of Ansible and tell Ansible what to execute.
+Playbooks are one of the core features of Ansible and tell Ansible what to execute and playbooks are written in YAML format.
 They are like a to-do list for Ansible that contains a list of tasks which user wants to execute on a particular machine.

 **Note:3**

 > Each application contains playbook for deploying application called **Deployment.yml**

-*hosts:*
+Path to Ansible playbook:

+> /var/lib/jenkins/aaaa/{{ app name }}/Deployment.yml

+Inventory file:  Ansible works against multiple systems in your infrastructure at the same time.
+It does this by selecting portions of systems listed in Ansible’s inventory file.

+> path to inventory file /var/lib/jenkins/aaaaa/hosts

+Key terms used in Ansible playbook

-This tag specifies the lists of hosts or host group against which we want to run the task.
-The hosts field/tag is mandatory.
-It tells Ansible on which hosts to run the listed tasks.
-The tasks can be run on the same machine or on a remote machine.
-One can run the tasks on multiple machines and hence hosts tag can have a group of hosts’ entry as well.
+*hosts:* This tag specifies the lists of hosts or host group against which we want to run the task on defined hosts.

-vars
-Vars tag lets you define the variables which you can use in your playbook.
-Usage is similar to variables in any programming language.
+*vars:* Vars tag let us to define the variables which can use in the playbook.

-tasks
-All playbooks should contain tasks or a list of tasks to be executed.
-Tasks are a list of actions one needs to perform.
-A tasks field contains the name of the task.
-This works as the help text for the user.
-It is not mandatory but proves useful in debugging the playbook.
+*tasks:*  Playbook contains a tasks are a list of actions one needs to perform.
 Each task internally links to a piece of code called a module.

+*become:* Ansible allows you to ‘become’ another user, different from the user that logged into the machine (remote user).
+Set the value to ‘true’/’yes’ to activate privilege escalation.

+*Loops:* Often we want to do many things in one task, such as create a lot of users, install a lot of packages, or repeat a polling step until a certain result is reached.

-A module that should be executed, and arguments that are required for the module you want to execute.
+*Module:* A module that should be executed, and arguments that are required for the module you want to execute.

-become:

-Loops:

-Host file or Invetory file:

-Modules used in Ansible playbook:
+**Modules used in Ansible playbook:**

 File:

 Copy: